sujitbalu/crowd_emergency_evacuation/README.md

 To speed things, change speed.

 ## ACKNOWLEDGES
-Based on the work of shingkid with follow the leader and re-routing exit workload
+Based on the work of shingkid with addons such as  follow the leader and re-routing exit workload